Dragonsa15/VerilogProject/README.md

-# Project Title
+# MIPS PROCESSOR

 This is a pipelined mips processor created in Verilog

 ## Getting Started

-1. Download iverilog for the program to run on your computer. #
+1. Download iverilog for the program to run on your computer.
-2. Run all the files in terminal as iverilog *.v and see the gtkwave for the results. #
+2. Run all the files in terminal as iverilog *.v and see the gtkwave for the results.

 ### Prerequisites

-What things you need to install the software and how to install them
+The only prerequisite required is iverilog.

 ```
 Give examples